Rhaqim/garch-go/CONTRIBUTING.md

       - **`cli.go`**: Contains the implementation of the CLI adapter, including parsing command-line arguments and invoking the appropriate use cases from the application core.

   - **`infrastructure/`**: This directory contains implementations of interfaces defined in the `app` package, such as database repositories or external API clients.

+    - **`architectures/`**: Contains the stub architecture for different architectures.
+This directory can be extended to include different architectures, such as MVC, MVP, or MVVM.

+      - **`architecture.go`**: Holds the root files and folders for the architectures.

     - **`repository/`**: Contains the repository interface and its implementations.
 In this example, there is a stub repository that doesn't interact with a real database or external service.